-However still Dutch Parliament has to decide later this year.
+However still Dutch Parliament (as well as Dutch Senate) has to decide on the proposed legislation changes.
 Based upon the changes of the year 2012, in which prior application terms were retained, the applicable terms valid before the year 2019 will hopefully still be respected.
 However this would have to follow from a Political amendment, so let yourself be heard in The Hague!

 Please contact us for further information on the 30%-ruling.
 We advise and prepare requests for application of the 30% ruling and we are also specialised in complex cases which HR departments or even big four firms are not equipped to handle.